Did you know that 95% of search traffic goes to the first page of search results?

 Additionally, you’ll want to ensure you’re using breadcrumb navigation to ensure your pages are organized and, therefore, produce a logical URL path.

-On-page SEO activity #6: Use internal links on your page
+6. Use internal links on your page

 When you learn how to do on-page SEO, you’ll often hear people talk about incorporating internal links.
 Internal links are links on your page to other pages on your site.
 Internal links are a fundamental part of SEO for two reasons: